DiegoAvena/coursera-angularJS/Lecture32/notes.md

 ## Using directives transcludeto wrap other elements

 Sometimes we need to pass in an entire html template to our directive html template.
-Common use case is a dialog box, but such templates must also be generic enough to allow us to change their contents with ease.
+Common use case is a dialog box: such templates must also be generic enough to allow us to change their contents with ease.

 Using transclude allows us to define this content.